 - Pre-quarterfinal and quarterfinal matches may have their times rescheduled, but not their dates

 - Semifinal and Grand Final matches may not be rescheduled

 Communication will begin once teams have been matched together through the queue.
 Teams must use Match Chat to communicate and share information regarding the setup of their match.

 2.11.3.
 Match Results

 Matches must be reported by the winning team immediately following the completion of their game.
 Players/teams are encouraged to document proof of match results in the event that they are needed to verify the legitimacy of a match score report.
-Match reports must include the map score(s) and all results must be reported by 11:59 PM of the default match day.
-After this, matches will be locked and their scores will be uneditable.
+Match reports must include the round score(s), and all results must be reported by 11:59 PM of the match day.
+After this, matches will be locked, and their scores will be uneditable.
 Points will not be awarded for matches whose scores were not submitted before 11:59 PM on the match day.